eda-ricercatore/z-estate-2018-stage/kpcb-fellows/readme.md

 	- Data type for the maximum capacity of the hash map is chosen to be "unsigned long long int", since it can store bigger values than the "int" data type.
+		Hence, the data type for the number of items/pairs in the hash map would also be "unsigned long long int".
-	- Data type for the hash value of the hash map is chosen to be a string, since it can support implementations of non-numerical hashing functions.
+	- Data type for the hash value (i.e., key) of the hash map is chosen to be a string, since it can support implementations of non-numerical hashing functions.
 	- The default size of the fixed-size hash map is chosen to be 10, so that it is small enough to be tested exhaustively.